FeynmanFan/Devops-hol/1-jenkins-pipeline/jenkins-lab.md

 8. Execute the build and verify that it succeeds.

 9. Paste the url of your forked repo into the **DevOps Hands-on Lab** Discord channel for review.

+The *asset* mentioned in the base lab instructions for this lab is the Jenkinsfile you've created, and this is what will be evaluated.